-The Graphic Design Portfolio Masterclass, organised by creative jobs site The Dots, took place this month – we speak to Pentagram, Studio Moross, Jones Knowles Ritchie and more about what students and graduates need to do to stand out.
+The Graphic Design Portfolio Masterclass, organised by creative jobs site and networking platform The Dots, took place this month – we speak to Pentagram, Studio Moross, Jones Knowles Ritchie and

 Our exclusive interview with Alan Kitching, Theresa May triggers Article 50 and UKIP looks set to rebrand – the important design news from the last seven days.

 Last week, we wrote about a new book which spotlights 500 notable graphic designs dating back to the 15th century and makes connections between projects that have influenced others.
 Now we

 The Design Commission’s People and Places report makes recommendations to Government on how the public and private sectors can work more closely together and influence people’s behaviour in the way

 The official Brexit process has begun, and the UK has until 29 March 2019 to leave the European Union.
 We look at how some of Theresa May’s promises will impact